 This wireless video camera enables you to send live video from one location to another without expensive and messy wiring.
 The wireless camera works on its own transmission system and is therefore particularly useful in those remote locations where there is no internet coverage or out of WiFi range.
 No software installation required.
 No internet connection required.
 No bandwidth to worry about.
 NTSC and PAL options are available.

 Compact design.
 A color infrared CCD camera is built inside a weather-proof aluminum housing suitable for outdoor installation.
 Casing size: 38(L) x 11.5(W) x 13(H) cm (15" x 4.5" x 5").

 High resolution camera.
 The high resolution and low illumination SONY 1/3" Ex-view HAD CCD II 700 TVL image sensor produces excellent color video in the day and automatically turns to B/W mode in the night.
 No audio.

-The built-in 3W long range transmitter sends wirelessly color live video to the included receiver which can be connected to TV, DVR, monitor, computer or other viewing/recording device.
+The built-in 3W high-power long range transmitter sends color live video wirelessly to the included receiver which can be connected to TV, DVR, monitor, computer or other viewing/recording device.
 Your choice of wireless transmission in 1.2GHz or 2.4GHz frequency band are available.